ketankartoza/bims-website/docs/src/administrator/biodiversity-data/data-management.md

 ## Introduction

-These document serves as a guideline for the management of freshwater biodiversity data in the Freshwater Biodiversity Information System (FBIS).
+These documents serves as a guideline for the management of freshwater biodiversity data in the Freshwater Biodiversity Information System (FBIS).
 It provides an overview of the recommended steps, processes and systems for sourcing, extracting, consolidating, uploading and serving biodiversity data in an information system such as FBIS.
 It is based on the experiences gained and systems developed during the development of the Freshwater Biodiversity Information System (FBIS) in South Africa (Freshwater Biodiversity Information System.
 2020.
 FBIS Version 3; Dallas et al. 2022).

 ## Managing data consolidation